Whether you fancy yourself as a master cook, or a beginner, the idea of coming home and cooking yourself a thick, juicy steak is still as exciting.

 How To Cook Steak With Oil For Best Results

-Little oil is needed to cook a steak, but for best results grease your pan or cooking apparatus with oil using a kitchen towel or a basting brush.
+Only a little oil is needed to cook a steak.
+To get the best results, the pan or skillet you’re using should be greased with oil.
+You can do this using a paper towel or a basting brush.

-This will aid in transferring heat from the pan to the steak creating a mouthwatering flavor and a crispy coating.
+This will aid in transferring heat from the pan to the steak, creating a mouthwatering flavor and a crispy coating.
+It will help get the steak’s exterior nice and crisp, too.

 You can still add a little extra if you’re concerned about the steak sticking to the pan.
-Less is more when it comes to steak.
+However, less is more when it comes to steak.
+You’re eating the steak for the flavor of the meat, not the oil, anyway!